 EXPLORE THE CHURCH

 The first room you walk into is the congregation area, where Leo Bassi holds Duck Mass.
-Below we can see one of the main shrines, which is also home to a small fire pit containing a charred rubber duck.
+Below, we can see one of the main shrines, which is also home to a small fire pit containing a charred rubber duck.

-In the next photograph, you can see Leo Bassi’s pulpit, where he performs his weekly Duck Mass.
+Below, you can see Leo Bassi’s pulpit, where he performs his weekly Duck Mass.

 Go through the right-hand doorway at the back, past the sexton, to find a dark sanctuary that also doubles up as a cinema.
-Take a seat on the red velvet throne and watch a rare seven-minute film of Bassi’s great-grandfather performing some of his earliest tricks.
+Take a seat on the red velvet throne and watch a secret seven-minute film of Bassi’s great-grandfather performing some of his earliest tricks.
 This 121-year-old footage has never been shown anywhere else – this really is the only place in the world where you can see it.

 A LOCAL LIVING LEGEND

 The more I learn about Leo Bassi, the more I’m in awe of him.
-He’s a brilliant rebel who could have achieved untouchable fame, but he shuns that elitist world and stays true to the ordinary folk – his devoted audience.
+He’s a brilliant rebel who could have achieved untouchable fame, but he shuns that elitist world and stays true to the ordinary folk: his devoted audience.

-Leo is a natural performer with clown’s blood pumping through his veins, but through all of the laughter, he has a clear message to convey: be conscious of the world around you, and do what you can to make it a happy place.
+Leo is a natural performer with clown’s blood pumping through his veins but, through all of the laughter, he has a clear message to convey: be conscious of the world around you and do what you can to make it a happy place.